Jared Golden: Maine House of Representatives

-Golden returned to Maine in 2013 to work for the House Democratic Office in the Maine Legislature.
-As a Democrat, he ran for and was elected to the Maine House of Representatives in 2014, representing part of the city of Lewiston.
+In 2013, Golden returned to Maine.
+He worked as a legislative aide for the House Democratic Office in the Maine Legislature.

+In 2014, as a Democrat he campaigned for a seat in the Maine House of Representatives and won the election to represent House District 60, which encompassed a significant portion of his resident city of Lewiston.

-Golden was reelected in 2016.
-In the subsequent legislative session, he became Assistant House Majority Leader.
-Golden chaired the Elections Committee and the Joint Select Committee on Joint Rules.
+Golden was reelected to the Maine House of Representatives in 2016.
+In the subsequent legislative session, he was selected to be the Assistant House Majority Leader.
+Golden also chaired the Elections Committee and the Joint Select Committee on Joint Rules.